Questions about the hospitality and tourism sector answered

 Aside from promoting Singapore’s image and reputation as a world-class destination for business and leisure, the hospitality and tourism sector helps to attract foreign investment, talent and business opportunities.
 The sector also creates a multiplier effect on other industries by increasing the demand for goods and services through tourist receipts.

-International visitor arrivals to Singapore are expected to hit 12 million to 14 million in 2023, with full tourism recovery expected by 2024.
-Tourism receipts are also anticipated to climb from $18 billion to $21 billion
+International visitor arrivals to Singapore are expected to reach 12 million to 14 million in 2023, and numbers will increase by 2024.
+Tourism receipts are also anticipated to climb from $18 billion to $21 billion.

 “Our 2022 tourism performance underscores Singapore’s appeal as a leading business and leisure destination for post-pandemic travellers,” said Keith Tan, STB’s chief executive.